TeraJaQ/HackPad/README.md

 # HackPad
 ## Open-source fully customizable midi controller based on Arduino
 ![3139e2a1-b84c-4670-9a91-8ea263ede413](https://github.com/TeraJaQ/HackPad/assets/20156060/f82f320f-b911-414d-b2c1-c404c2e3d3ac)
-This github holds source code and GERBER files for the HackPad.
+This github holds Arduino source code, Arduino Pro Micro empty bootloader and GERBER files for the HackPad.

 HackPad is a handmade portable midi controller based on Arduino and works with any DAW (Digital Audio Workstation) or synthesizer/drum machine.
 HackPad makes a fast and tactile experience to control your DAW or Synth/Drum Machine.